Codartis/DiagramTool/help/Help.md

 * Or use the pan and zoom control on the diagram.

 ### Selecting diagram items
-* Click a diagram node to select/unselect
+* Click a diagram node to select/unselect.
-* CTRL+Click or SHIFT+Click: add/remove node to/from selection
+  * CTRL+Click or SHIFT+Click: add/remove node to/from selection.
+* Select multiple items with
-* CTRL+Drag: select multiple nodes
+  * CTRL+Drag: select multiple nodes.
-* SHIFT+Drag: add nodes to selection
+  * SHIFT+Drag: add nodes to selection.

-### Context menu
-Use the context menu to access the following commands:
+* Or right-click for the Context Menu
   * Select All Nodes (shortcut: CTRL+A)
   * Invert Selection

+### Pinning items
+Pin nodes to fix their position, so that the automatic layout engine does not try to rearrange them.
+* Use the Pin button on a diagram node to toggle its pin state.
+* Or right-click for the Context Menu
   * Pin Nodes (Selected/All)
   * Unpin Nodes (Selected/All)

+### Removing items from the diagram
+* Use the Close button on a diagram node to remove it from the diagram.
+* Use the Clear button on the toolbar to remove all diagram items.
+* Or right-click for the Context Menu
   * Remove Nodes (Selected/All But Selected/This Node/All But This Node)

 ### Automatic layout and manual adjustments
 Codartis Diagram Tool tries to automatically create a layout that is both clear and meaningful.
 As the diagram changes the layout is continuously adapted.

 However, you can manually adjust the layout by moving (dragging) nodes and by pinning/unpinning nodes.
-* To move a node drag it using the left mouse button.
+* To move a node, drag it using the left mouse button.
-* Moved nodes become pinned automatically (so they don't try to move back to wherever they want).
+* Moved nodes get automatically pinned (so they don't try to move back to wherever they want), but you can always unpin them.
 * To pin/unpin a node click its "pin" button, or use the Context Menu to pin/unpin all nodes, or all selected nodes.

 The automatic layout follows these rules: